 Tuition fee invoices will be available in mid-July on ACORN.
-More information about tuition fees and payment instructions, is available at: fees.utoronto.ca
+More information about tuition fees and payment instructions, is available on the U of T University Registrar's Fees and Payments website.

 Tuition Fee Deferral

 Students are eligible to defer their tuition fee in order to register if they are in the funded cohort or if they are on OSAP.
 Full-time students beyond their funded cohort who are receiving TAships and other funding sources in the amount that exceeds the minimum payment to register amount may also be eligible for deferral of tuition fees to register.
 For more information, please contact grad.kpe@utoronto.ca.